MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-ios-simulator.md

 ![Device Identifiers for simulator images](./images/working-with-ios-simulator-01.png)]

 Xcode will present a window showing attached devices, select Simulators top in the windows to see installed simulators.
-When a simulator is selected the device identifier can be seen in the right hand side of the window:
+When a simulator, is selected the device identifier can be seen in the right-hand side of the window:

 [ ![Selecting a simulator](./images/working-with-ios-simulator-02-sml.png)](./images/working-with-ios-simulator-02.png#lightbox)